-Statistics 2019 2020 2021 Elder Abuse/Neglect Incidents 45 49 68

-"...a summary of issues raised and/or discussed with community partners relating to elder and vulnerable adult abuse..."
+Statistics 2020 2021 2022 Elder Abuse/Neglect Incidents 49 68 100 e) "...a summary of issues raised and/or discussed with community partners relating to elder and vulnerable adult abuse..."

-There was an increase in reported incidents in 2021.
-Many of these incidents can be attributed to a greater awareness of elders/long-term care homes due to the COVID-19 pandemic.
-Additionally, many long-term care institutions are now reporting minor incidents to police which were not reported in the past.
+There was an increase in reported incidents in 2022.
+Many of these incidents can be attributed to a greater awareness within elder/long-term care homes.
+Many long-term care institutions are now reporting minor incidents to police which were not reported in the past.
 Ontario Regulation 79/10 of the Long-Term Care Homes Act provides that: